 - Your conviction being made visible to your employers

 Due to the serious repercussions of drink driving cases, it is imperative you seek the help of a solicitor as soon as possible.
 Our specialist Drink Driving Solicitors will help you gain the best possible outcome for your case.

 How long will drink driving CONVICTIONS stay on my licence?

-If you are charged with drink driving, the court is obliged to put an endorsement on your driving license which will remain there for 11 years after the time of conviction.
-See below for offences which correspond to drink driving charges along with the number of penalty points which may be put on your license by the court.
+If you are charged with drunk driving, the court is obliged to put an endorsement on your driving licence which will remain there for 11 years after the time of conviction.
+See below for offences which correspond to drink driving charges along with the number of penalty points which may be put on your licence by the court.